Table of Contents

 #1.
 Add Unallocated Space to A Neighbor Partition

 Step 1.
-Open Disk Management on your computer and locate the unallocted space.
+Open Disk Management on your computer and locate the unallocated space.

 Step 2.
 Right-click on the neighbor partition that you want to extend, and choose "Extend Volume" to continue.